Rishi-42/Rock_Paper_Scissors/README.md

 Support
 -------

-If you are having idea or suggestion, please let me know at: rishi.shrestha101@gmail.com
+If you are having idea or suggestion, please let me know at: [Gmail](rishi.shrestha101@gmail.com) or in [LinkedIn](https://www.linkedin.com/in/rishi-raj-shrestha-2279331a9/)